Tyler Coleman

 I recently built a PC, which I am using more often.
 I was eyeing a Framework desktop but figured I could get more compute per dollar if I built the PC myself.
 I use a 32-inch LG UltraFine display, Moonlander keyboard, and Logitech MX Master 3S wireless mouse (and more recently, a wired mouse for the desktop).
 The CalDigit TS3 Plus Thunderbold 3 Dock ties together my work and personal laptops (albeit only one laptop can be connected at a time).

 I use UniFi for all my networking gear and a Synology DS423+ for backups and media storage.
-My Raspberry Pi 4 acts as an ad blocker and media server for the network.
+My Raspberry Pi 4 acts as an ad blocker for the network.

 For my phone, I use the iPhone 16e as an experiment in reducing my screen time.
 While it does the trick, I miss the 5x optical zoom of the Pro camera.
 To my shame, I will probably upgrade to the next Pro.